-- 7.3.1 Pupils' health and safety and well-being, including their mental health - 7.3.2 Meeting the needs of children with special educational needs or disabilities - 7.3.3 The use of reasonable force. - 7.3.4 Meeting the needs of children with medical conditions. - 7.3.5 Providing first aid. - 7.3.6 Educational visits. - 7.3.7 Intimate care and emotional well-being - 7.3.8 Online safety and associated issues
+- 7.3.1 Pupils' health and safety and well-being, including their mental health - 7.3.2 Meeting the needs of children with special educational needs or disabilities - 7.3.3 The use of reasonable force. - 7.3.4 Meeting the needs of children with medical conditions. - 7.3.5 Providing first aid.

-7.3.9 Appropriate arrangements to ensure school security, taking into account the local context.
+- 7.3.6 Educational visits. - 7.3.7 Intimate care and emotional well-being - 7.3.8 Online safety and associated issues - 7.3.9 Appropriate arrangements to ensure school security, taking into account the local context. - 7.3.10 Appropriate arrangements to safeguard pupils placed in Alternative Provisions.